NetLogo/Test-Extension/README.md

 # NetLogo test extension

-This package contains the NetLogo test extension, which lets you define and run unit tests for NetLogo code.
+This package contains the NetLogo extension called `test`, which lets you define and run unit tests for NetLogo code.

+## Status

+Probably abandoned (at least as of July 2013)

 ## Using